 Reading and writing skills develop over time and instruction in these areas is important at the post-secondary level.
 At WCP, our reading and writing tutors work with students to determine baseline skill levels and then to increase college readiness skills in the areas of decoding, reading fluency, comprehension, vocabulary and advanced reading strategies.
 Written expression skills include grammar and punctuation, essay writing, and college research writing.

 At WCP, young adults in transition from high school to college have the option of receiving individualized life coaching sessions.
 Students participate in a thorough intake process that includes determining baseline levels of academic, social, and emotional functioning.

 Creating shared goals and executing a highly individualized plan is designed to improve areas including time management, executive functioning, budgeting, employment, nutrition, fitness, effective communication, and relationships.

 Service learning involves internship or volunteer experience that enhances the academic experience.
 Research shows that service learning promotes academic development, fosters civic responsibility, and promotes the development of real world life skills.
 WCP has an extensive list of internship and volunteer opportunities for young adults.

 This is a supportive process that includes identifying areas of interest, sampling internship or volunteer opportunities, and building independence as students prepare for college.
 Students attend internships weekly and receive support from WCP via email, text, skype, and/or in person sessions.

-Classes begin on September 3, 2019.
+Fall semester classes begin on Septemebr 8, 2020.
 Please contact Lauren McBeth for additional information or to arrange a tour.